ENSL-Modding/CompMod/docs/full_changelog.md

 #### Alien
 * No longer cloaked while moving with camouflage
 * Skulk sneak speed reduced to 4 from 4.8
+* Skulks no longer get a speed bonus on their first jump from the ground

 ## CompMod 2.8.4 - (27/10/2019)
 #### Marine